 • Where the incident occurred

-• Brief description about the incident/circumstances
+• Brief description of the incident/circumstances

-View recent closures here
+View recent closures of child care facilities

 Find a New Child Care Facility